LazzaAU/skill_InternetRadio/instructions/en.md

 ## Functionality of the skill

+To play the radio

-You can ask Alice variations of the below :
+* Ask Alice variations of :
 - Play the B B C radio
 - Play station number 3

+* Or from the skill settings :
+- Selecting a different station in the dop down list will automatically play that station
+- Enabling "turn on the radio" in the skill settings will play the current listed station

 Changing between stations can be done by :